jackyfengg/AI-Pictionary/README.md

 - As a player, I want a scoring system that reflects the accuracy of guesses and the creativity of drawings, adding a competitive element to the game and encouraging friendly competition among participants.

-- As a participant, I want the ability to replay or review the entire Gartic Telephone game session, allowing us to relive the fun moments and appreciate the progression of drawings and guesses. test
+- As a participant, I want the ability to replay or review the entire Gartic Telephone game session, allowing us to relive the fun moments and appreciate the progression of drawings and guesses.